wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 == Description ==

+*“I've been doing eCommerce sites for almost a decade.
+The combination of WP All Import and WooCommerce is a game changer!
+I can now get clients into eCommerce sites that could never afford the time/energy or money it took to administrate a site.
+It has opened up a whole new client base for me.”*
+**Mike Tidmore** -Founder, Successful Online Stores

-**Bulk import your products to WooCommerce in less than 10 minutes with the WooCommerce add-on for WP All Import.**
+The WooCommerce add-on for [WP All Import](http://wordpress.org/plugins/wp-all-import/) makes it easy to bulk import your products to WooCommerce in less than 10 minutes.

 The left side of the plugin looks just like WooCommerce, and the right side displays a product from your XML/CSV file.